shNext/Project-OS/README.md

 what is new features in this project comparing the traditional os. <br/>
 how to combine/preserve/take advantage of the existing os ecosystem. <br/>
-specify what is different with ai.
+specify what is different with ai. <br/>

+half-automatic function-specific fully-running-os grouped by domain-specific and the approach to utilize their ability considering the environments.

 ## Reference